 Life is mainly about lessons, but it also involves mistakes.
 So, assume you haven’t learned the lesson.
 Even though the experience you are having is unpleasant, there’s a lesson in it somewhere.
 It’s possible, too, that the Universe is arranging another learning opportunity to make sure you get the message.
 Whenever you find yourself in an uncomfortable situation, ask yourself the question, “What Is the lesson?”
 Why am I repeating the same things over and over?
 Am I repeating the same mistake?

 Sometimes the Eureka or Déjà vu revelation helps you grasp the reason.
 So, learning the reason for the experience makes it possible to change the situation.
-You are still repeating lessons with the same negative experience, but now you finally grasp what you needed to know.
+You are still repeating lessons with the same negative experience, but you finally grasp what you need to know.

 Another curious thing is that we all repeat many lessons, but this isn’t because we are “bad” or deserve it.
 It’s that life is all about learning.
 It’s a significant aspect of this “great spiritual experiment.”

 For example, many life’s instructions revolve around loss and attachment issues.
 So, there are plenty of opportunities for repeating lessons.
 Why?
 No one knows for sure.

 It is too bad someone didn’t tell us we’d be repeating the same mistakes until we learn the underlying reason.
 Sometimes these things revolve around painful major life-changing events.
 Then, there are always several minor ones that follow.
 Life is all about lessons.
 A good strategy is to set a reminder on your smartphone to ask yourself, “What Is the lesson?”.
 Reminding yourself brings your attention to focus, and this will help direct your awareness toward the bigger picture, where you will notice patterns and lessons.